Caso cerrado (film): Plot

 The Jewish wedding ceremony between César and Isabel takes place in Madrid.
 Non-conformist César sees his life upturned as he campaigns against compulsory military service.
 He temporarily flees to Paris, is charged with scam charges by the bank he works for, ends up in jail, and commits suicide.

 Reception

 The film was both a commercial and critical flop.
 It became Marisol's last film, as she retired from the cinema.
-Caso cerrado was advertised as her comeback feature, but after its failure she had to play "cat-and-mouse" with the media in Donostia where she stayed for three days.
+Caso cerrado was advertised as her comeback feature, but after its failure she had to play "cat-and-mouse" with the media in San Sebastián where she stayed for three days.

 According to Nuria Triana-Toribio and her book Spanish National Cinerma, the film flopped because it "did not find an audience among non-politicized younger spectators, the audience that patronized cinema most frequently in the 1980s and that was seeking [purely] entertainment."

 José Manuel Caballero Bonald called the film "noble but disappointing".